Albatros AL 102 & Focke-Wulf Fw-55

-This was one of the last Albatros aircraft to be built before the merger with Focke Wulf Flugzeugbau.
+Notably, the Al 102 series was one of the final aircraft produced by Albatros before its merger with Focke Wulf Flugzeugbau.

 Variants